Distillery-Dev/ComfyUI-serverless/README.md

 2. **Global State Access**: The DiscomfortPort's `process_port` method may not be correctly looking up data from the global store
 3. **Execution Timing**: The synchronous wait loop might be missing execution completion signals

+See the section "CURRENT TASK: MAJOR REFACTORING OF RUN_SEQUENTIAL" below for our plan of attack to address these issues.

 ## 🚀 Installation

 1. Clone this repository into your ComfyUI `custom_nodes` directory: